Agramm18/Patient_Management_System_v.05/docs/setup/DB_SETUP.md

 - Requested job
 - Requested role name

-The current query does not filter by `request_status`, so it can display more than only pending requests when older approved or rejected rows exist.
-The repository is not currently connected to `MenuControllerParrent`, `SubMenuController`, or `ServiceController`; the active service handlers only log startup.
+The admin menu's Requests option maps to `ServiceAction.ADMIN_USER_REQUESTS`, and `ServiceController` now calls `ShowCurrentRequests` for that action.
+The query does not filter by `request_status`, so it can display more than pending requests when older approved or rejected rows exist.
+It prints rows directly instead of returning structured data. `ServiceController` does not independently verify that the current session is authorized for the supplied role/action context.

 ### Password and Status Updates